tetsufmbio/taxontree/README.md

 In MySQL database, TaxOnTree can find relational tables where associates all accessions found in NCBI and Uniprot database to taxonomic information.
 TaxOnTree MySQL database can be downloaded in our [Sourceforge page]() and loaded to MySQL.
 The database provided in Sourceforge is monthly updated, but we also provide a [Perl script]() that downloads all necessary data from NCBI and Uniprot servers and generates the TaxOnTree MySQL tables.
 To enable TaxOnTree to consult the local MySQL, see [Configuring MySQL database]().

-The sequence databases consulted by TaxOnTree is a BLAST-formatted sequence databases.
-They were generated using *makeblastdb* from [Standalone-BLAST+ suite](https://blast.ncbi.nlm.nih.gov/Blast.cgi?PAGE_TYPE=BlastDocs&DOC_TYPE=Download).
-Sequece databases used in our web server can be downloaded in our [Sourceforge page](), but you can also make your own database using protein sequences from NCBI or Uniprot.
+TaxOnTree also consults sequence databases to obtain sequence data that are required in some steps of the pipeline.
+These databases are BLAST-formatted sequence databases generated using *makeblastdb* from [Standalone-BLAST+ suite](https://blast.ncbi.nlm.nih.gov/Blast.cgi?PAGE_TYPE=BlastDocs&DOC_TYPE=Download).
+Sequece databases used in our web server can be downloaded in our [Sourceforge page](), but you can also make your own database using protein sequences from NCBI or Uniprot (See [Making your own sequence database]()).

 > **Note**: TaxOnTree databases take up a lot of hard disk space (~30 GB).
 So, check your demand and evaluate if it is worth having a local database installed or if only web requests should be enough.